-This research is organized into several phases starting from Phase One that describes the performance of fieldwork such as literature study and pre- KMS implementation, which develop and distribute the questionnaire as well as to produce the model and architecture for KMS related with collaborative environment.
 And then, followed by the Phase Two that implements the KMS Prototype using collaborative technology and Lotus Notes groupware and scripting language such JavaScript.
 After that, in Phase Three, another round of questionnaire was distributed to the respondents (Post-KMS implementation).
 A comparison is made between the Pre and Post KMS implementation.
 In Phase Four, the KMS model and architecture was revised.
-Phase Five concludes the study.
+Lastly, followed by Phase Five for concludes of the study.